Skip to main content

 How we tested this website

-This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA, and these tests have been carried out internally.
+This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines V2.2 level AA standard, and these tests have been carried out internally.
 For the ongoing monitoring of accessibility issues with our web content we use Siteimprove.
-For detailed investigations and coding issues we use google dev tools and lighthouse, in consultation with our website developers.
+For detailed investigations and coding issues we use Google developer tools and lighthouse, in consultation with our website developers.

 What we're doing to improve accessibility

 Accessibility improvements are carried out on a daily basis.
-We plan to identify and fix issues according to the timescales shown for each area above.
 The majority of issues that can crop up are fixed as they are discovered.
 Any issues requiring investigation or known longer term fix will be recorded in the section above ' Non-accessible content' and the timescales indicated.

 Preparation of this accessibility statement